Home /

 Want to eliminate draughts through your garage door?
 Low-E Garage door insulation increases R-value, reflects 97% solar gain, stops draughts, and offers moisture protection.
 It is the quickest and easiest way to insulate and finish off any garage door.

 Make the most of your garage by adding Low-E Insulation to your overhead garage door.
-Low-E can be simply cut with scissors or utility knife, this makes it one of the best ways to insulate a garage door.
+Low-E can be simply cut with scissors or a utility knife, this makes it one of the best ways to insulate a garage door.
 It provides moisture control and eliminates draughts which can account for over 50% of heat loss.
 It is non-fibrous, lightweight and can be fitted by anyone.
 Low-E is extremely lightweight so spring adjustments should not be needed to support additional weight.
 Once installed, you can still use your garage door and garage door remote control just like you did before.

 How to Install Garage Door Insulation